TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 1. Keep upgrading Custom Format until this score is reached. (setting this to `0` means no upgrades will happen based on Custom Formats)
 1. Your preferred language profile for your releases, choose `Any`

-!!! info "We do choose `Any` for the language profile as otherwise an English movies recognised with French audio in Radarr will not be grabbed and vice-versa."
+!!! info "We do choose `Any` for the language profile as otherwise an English movies recognized with French audio in Radarr will not be grabbed and vice-versa."

 At the bottom in your chosen profile you will see the added Custom Formats where you can start setting up the scores.